tpoisot/response_agrawal/impact.md

 necessarily *non-selective* has been covered in the response by Lanford & Pennel's response, so we will not elaborate on this point any further.

-@agrawal raises two points against OA that are of particular relevance for early career scientists.
+[@agrawal2014] raises two points against OA that are of particular relevance for early career scientists.
 First, the impact factor of OA journals is not higher than the impact factor of non-OA journals.
 Second, it is tempting to use the journal as a surrogate for the quality of a paper, and less prestigious OA